Navid200/xDrip/docs/Nightscout/NS_Install.md

 After phase 1 is completed, to proceed with installation, choose item 3 on the menu "Installation Phase 2" and enter.

 You will be asked to choose API-SECRET.
-Enter a password and take a note.
+Enter a password and take note.
 You will need it to access Nightscout.
 <video width="400" controlsList="nodownload" src="./video/Install4.mp4" controls>
 </video>
 <br/>
 <br/>

-Leave the update interval at 30.
-For the next question, you don't need to press enter.
-Press N for running command at successful update (no need to press enter).
-Enter email address "used for urgent renewal ...".
-Press A to accept the terms of service.
-Press N to decline sharing email address.

-You will be asked to change the API secret.
-This is the password you will login to Nightscout with.
+You will be asked to enter your FreeDNS user ID and password.
+Enter those.
+If you have more than one subdomain, you will be asked to identify the one you want to use.
-Enter a password and take note.

-When installation is complete, the machine will automatically reboot again and you will see the disconnect message again.
+You may be directed to exit and try again.
+After sucessful setup, you will be asked to enter email address for security notices.
+Enter the same email address you used to create a FreeDNS account.
+You will be asked to confirm a restart.
+Please do.
+You will see the disconnect message.
 Wait 30 seconds, and Nightscout will be running.